East Lincolnshire Railway: Authorisation

 This lease was made immediately after the authorisation of the two lines, and was renewed later as a lease for 1,000 years.
 The East Lincolnshire Railway Company was from that time a financial shell, only concerned with distributing the lease charge of £3,600 annually to shareholders.

 Originally the ELR had intended to provide its own terminus at Pasture Street in Grimsby, but the GNR agreed with the Great Grimsby and Sheffield Junction Railway to use its Grimsby station.
-The following year on 2 July 1847 a further Act authorised the ELR to build a branch half a mile in length to make the connection to the GG&SJR.
+The following year on 2 July 1847 a further act of Parliament, the East Lincolnshire Railway (Branch to Great Grimsby and Sheffield Junction Railway at Grimsby) Act 1847 (10 & 11 Vict. c. cxxv) authorised the ELR to build a branch half a mile in length to make the connection to the GG&SJR.
 The Great Grimsby company soon merged with others and became the Manchester, Sheffield and Lincolnshire Railway.
 Further share capital of £10,000 was authorised.
-A further Act of 9 July 1847 authorised the acquisition of the ELR Company by the Great Northern Railway, although this was not acted on.
+A further act of Parliament of 9 July 1847, the Great Northern Railway Company's Purchase Act 1847 (10 & 11 Vict. c. cxlviii) authorised the acquisition of the ELR Company by the Great Northern Railway, although this was not acted on.

 It was the Great Northern Railway which built, and later, operated the line.
 Most of its extent was a perfectly straight line with no heavy cuttings.
 There were ten bridges, three over the line and seven under the line.
 The contractors were Waring and Sons of Louth.
 The architects of the station buildings were John Grey Weightman and Matthew Ellison Hadfield of Sheffield.